buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     *REASON* will be added to the build status to explain why it was stopped.
     You might use this if you committed a bug, corrected it right away, and don't want to wait for the first build (which is destined to fail) to complete before starting the second (hopefully fixed) build.

-If the `categories` is set to a category of builders (see the categories option in :ref:`Builder-Configuration`) changes related to only that category of builders will be sent to the channel.
+If the `tags` is set (see the tags option in :ref:`Builder-Configuration`) changes related to only builders belonging to those tags of builders will be sent to the channel.

 If the `useRevisions` option is set to `True`, the IRC bot will send status messages that replace the build number with a list of revisions that are contained in that build.
 So instead of seeing `build #253 of ...`, you would see something like `build containing revisions [a87b2c4]`.